-this sets the first line to be relative to the top of the
+this sets the first line to be relative to the top of the screen (if positive or no sign) or relative to the bottom of the screen if negative.

-eg. +3 or 3 will set first line to line 3
+e.g. +3 or 3 will set first line to line 3